This resource was originally sourced from a Suggestion thread here:

 What about L2ARC?

 The main difference between Second Level Adaptive Replacement Cache (L2ARC) and sVDEV is that while L2ARC can cache frequently-accessed files, or metadata, or files and metadata, it is read-only, redundant, and it also needs to get “hot”.
 Unlike sVDEV, the L2ARC has to “miss” having a file or metadata ready for use in cache before the miss is noted and said file / metadata might be read into the L2ARC for later reuse.
-L2ARC also requires RAM to function, so the common recommendation here is not to enable L2ARC unless you have a minimum 64GB of RAM available to TrueNAS.
+L2ARC also requires RAM to function.

 Based on my limited testing, it took my NAS about three passes with rsync for a metadata=only L2ARC to cache all the metadata it needed..
 As you can see from my test results, using L2ARC solely for metadata sped up rsync tasks significantly.
-For an in-depth discussion of L2ARC, see this TrueNAS documentation hub page.
+For an in-depth discussion of L2ARC, see this TrueNAS documentation hub page as well as @Arwen’s L2ARC resource.
 Happily, L2ARC can be made persistent, allowing a “hot” cache to survive reboots.
 Because L2ARC is redundant, any SSD will do, as long as it’s read performance is decent.
+You have little to lose, so try it out, an L2ARC may be all you need for your use case…

 Unlike L2ARC, the sVDEV doesn’t need more RAM and it’s 100% hot from the start since all metadata will reside on it.
 Additionally, the sVDEV will also host small files, which are the worst-performing category for HDDs to deal with.
 For a L2ARC-sVDEV comparison, see my results from a few years ago comparing the impact of L2ARC and sVDEVs in my rsync use case.